iamdudeman/sola-game-engine/README.md

   * Implement Font loading
   * Implement SpriteSheet loading
   * Implement window resizing using Viewport
-* Tools
-  * Export from Engine UI to installer of some sort
-    * Include JRE and assets
 * Audio
   * Interface for type
   * Implement loader per platform (Swing and JavaFX can probably share though)